NVIDIA-RTX/NVIGI-Core/docs/GpuSchedulingForAI.md

 This ensures that compute work submitted by NVIGI will run efficiently with graphics running in parallel.

 ## How to set the relative priority of compute and graphics
 In the past GPU compute workloads in games were often directly coupled to graphics frame generation, for example raytracing and animation.
-In contrast, NVIGI pipelines, consisting of automatic speech recognition (ASR), language models (LM) etc. can run asynchronously to frame generation.
+In contrast, NVIGI pipelines, consisting of automatic speech recognition (ASR), language models (LM), text to speech (TTS) etc. can run asynchronously to frame generation.
 Their latency requirements are dictated not by human visual perception (measured in milliseconds), but how fast humans listen, think and speak (measured in hundreds of milliseconds).
 Each invocation of the pipeline (for example to process a question) can run across many graphics frames.
 For this reason the workload can be thought of as floating relative to the game’s graphics and compute workload.

 For past compute workloads coupled to graphics generation, the compute work was often on the critical path of the graphics frame, and so the hardware executed compute with high priority to try to maximize graphics frame rate.